-Very recently, the “IBM i Wait Accounting” article was published on the IBM i developerWorks site.
-This article explains the wait accounting technology in a little more detail and provides some information on how to get started analyzing the wait data that is available in Collection Services or Job Watcher by using the Performance Data Investigator.
+The “IBM i Wait Accounting” article, published on the IBM Developer site, explains the wait accounting technology in more detail.
+It also provides some information on how to get started analyzing the wait data that is available in Collection Services or Job Watcher by using the Performance Data Investigator.

 At the end of the article, I’ve included a description of each of the wait buckets.
 Hopefully this is a helpful resource for those of you who are learning about performance data and analysis on i.